Easy Creamy White Chicken Enchiladas

 Step 02

-Combine shredded chicken, 1 cup shredded Monterey Jack cheese, salt, pepper, and Adobo seasoning in a medium bowl.
+Combine shredded chicken, softened cream cheese, garlic powder, and 1 cup shredded cheese in a medium bowl.

 Step 03